 Two more rectangles make up the boards on the front, a square is turned into a window and combined with another rectangle and a circle makes the door.

-The reason for ungrouping and combining the circles first lies in the restriction in Inkscape to only do a Union, Difference, Intersection, Exclusion or Division between two objects.
+Note: The reason for ungrouping and combining the circles first lies in the restriction in Inkscape to only do a Union, Difference, Intersection, Exclusion or Division between two objects.
 Tools like CorelDraw can do these with a group or even just several selected objects.
 Try around a little see how your vector application handles these very handy commands.